 Cisco Meraki

 xAssets includes a built-in integration with the Cisco Meraki cloud-managed networking platform.
-This integration imports network device and client data from your Meraki dashboard into xAssets, giving you visibility of Meraki-managed infrastructure alongside your other IT assets.
+It imports Meraki-managed devices, Systems Manager clients, and the software running on them into xAssets as asset records, giving you visibility of Meraki-managed infrastructure alongside your other IT assets.

 What the Integration Provides